 On 7 October 1921 at the age of just 41 James dies (Death Certificate Number 1921/6263).
 He is buried in the Hamilton West Cemetery Row 22 plot number 216.

-In 1926 his second daughter “Mara” or Veronica aged just 16 is buried with him.
+On 10 April 1926 his second daughter “Mara” or Veronica dies aged just 16, and is buried with him.

 Fourteen years after James on 16 January 1935 his wife, Elizabeth, passes away, and is also buried beside him.